moatboy/moatboy.github.io/docs/GILD.md

 <br>

+{: .note }
-> {: .note} For a fully detailed and explained calculation for the 2023 Annual Report data, please refer to **Table 5.3, Table 5.4, and Table 6.3** in *The Little Book of Valuation*.
+>  For a fully detailed and explained calculation for the 2023 Annual Report data, please refer to **Table 5.3, Table 5.4, and Table 6.3** in *The Little Book of Valuation*.
 <br>

 Based on these assumptions and calculations, the enterprise value (the value of the operating assets) of Gilead Sciences is estimated to be about $70 billion, which translates to about $53 per share.
 This assumes that the firm will continue to operate as a going concern.